 Unlike some towns, Zalma isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Zalma are a mix of both white- and blue-collar jobs.
 Overall, Zalma is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Zalma who work in sales jobs (65.38%), healthcare (11.54%), and office and administrative support (3.85%).

-Zalma’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Zalma’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Zalma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Zalma is nearly on par with the US average for all cities of 21.84%: 20.37% of adults 25 and older in Zalma have a bachelor's degree or advanced degree.
+The education level of Zalma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.37% of adults 25 and older in Zalma have a college degree.

 The per capita income in Zalma in 2022 was $19,242, which is low income relative to Missouri and the nation.
 This equates to an annual income of $76,968 for a family of four.
 Zalma also has one of the higher rates of people living in poverty in the nation, with 31.88% of its population below the federal poverty line.